maxbrenner-ai/web-crawler-drl-gnn/README.md

 From the paper [_NerveNet: Learned Structure Policy with Graph Neural Networks_](http://www.cs.toronto.edu/~tingwuwang/nervenet.html).
 This GNN only allows for nodes to have features and not edges.
 In this case, the features for each node are a one-hot encoding for the words in the title of the page and the words in the outlinks' titles.

 ### Deepmind Structure
 From the Deepmind paper [_Graph Networks as Learnable Physics Engines for Inference and Control_](https://arxiv.org/abs/1806.01242).
 This GNN allows for both nodes and edges to have features.
 In this case, the features for each node are a one-hot encoding for the words in the title of the page.
-The features for each edge are a one-hot encoding for the words in the title of the page that this edge leads.
+The features for each edge are a one-hot encoding for the words in the title of the page that this edge leads to.

 ![Deepmind DNN code](/images/deepmind.png)